 About the Symposium and Publication

-Our Symposium will provide human resource professionals, employers, insurers, and health care providers with important legal and compliance assistance for two of the most challenging employment laws and regulations.
-Included in this full-day symposium, each full price attendee receives our new publication: Wisconsin Worker’s Compensation Law: A Handbook for Employers.
+Our Symposium will provide human resource professionals, safety professionals, employers, insurers, and health care providers with important legal and compliance assistance for two of the most challenging employment laws and regulations.
+Included in this full-day symposium, each full price attendee receives our newest publication edition: Wisconsin Worker’s Compensation Law: A Handbook for Employers.

 - NEW – Changes in Labor Laws

 - NEW – Dealing with Opioids in the Workplace